 - Direct carriers have the resources to innovate new technology and advertise its benefits to insurance consumers.

-Moreover, In the last half decade the bigwigs at the direct insurance carriers have largely implemented the Net Promoter Score (NPS) system, allowing them to better quantify the value of client relationships.
-The data confirmed what insurance agents have known for decades; that there is a direct and measureable link between client loyalty and overall profitability.
+Moreover, In the last several years, the bigwigs at the direct insurance carriers have largely implemented the Net Promoter Score (NPS) system, allowing them to better quantify the value of client relationships.
+The data confirmed what insurance agents have known for decades; that there is a direct and measurable link between client loyalty and overall profitability.
 Consequentially, they initiated internal processes aimed at improving client relationships, including:

 - Improving claims handling.
 This includes offering new tools (mobile apps) for reporting and tracking claims, speeding up time to compensation, and improving the experience with representatives.

-- Allowing for more autonomy, such as creating simple and intuitive methods for clients to research and modify policies without the need of an agent.
+- Allowing for more autonomy, such as creating simple and intuitive methods for clients to research and modify policies without the need for an agent.

 Direct carriers are also using regular customer feedback from NPS surveys to better understand what’s resonating with clients and ways they can improve.
 Furthermore, they are actually making changes – particularly with frontline employees – based on the feedback to improve the client experience.